Schustore/backend-coding-challenge/README.md

      "overwrite": Boolean  //required
     }
   ```
+     Details:
-     Description: This endpoint accepts 3 parameters.
-It assigns a specified sensor to a specified gateway.
-The gateways/sensors need to exist in the neo4j database.
-There is an option to overwrite an existing relationship.
+    - Accepts 3 parameters, all 3 are required.
+This assigns a specific sensor to a specific gateway.
+    - The sensor and gateway need to exist in the database.
+    - The overwrite option will decide to overwrite a relationship if one already exists on the sensor.

 - http://localhost:8082/api/v1/sensors/query